EternityForest/EmberOS/README.md

 a 16GB card will make wear leveling more effective and give your app room to expand.

 As a notable feature, the entire sketch partition is a Git repository, so you will be able to track changes to the system(A sane .gitignore is included).
+There is also the included pullBack script to automatically take a backup from a remote system onto your Linux PC.

 As another notable feature, the root filesystem uses BTRFS(Since the July 12 build), which allows us to compress things.

-BTRFS has a very high write amplification, so I don't suggest using it on SD cards in non-mostly-readonly configurations, however it should not be a problem for this.
+It is not really recommended that you use tools like dist-upgrade to move between releases.
+Although it is based on standard Raspi OS, the sketch partition feature makes it much easier toi fresh reinstall, and copy over all sketch partition contents,

-*Important: If you ever update the kernel, you have to run* `mkinitramfs -o /boot/initramfs-emberos.gz`
+*Important: If you ever update the kernel on very old versions, you have to run* `mkinitramfs -o /boot/initramfs-emberos.gz` *Also Important: There are no auto-updates, as they can cause stability issues, some applicatins may need to set that up.

 See [Here](EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-doc/README.md) for info on how to do common stuff.